 After the pass is complete, signal your move back into the right lane.
 Before returning to the right lane, look at your interior rearview mirror and make sure you can see the front bumper of the vehicle you just passed.

 Also, glance quickly over your right shoulder to double-check that you can see at least several feet of pavement between your vehicle and the one you passed before returning to the right lane.

 Before making a lane change, check your mirror and signal the upcoming lane change.
 Before pulling into the left lane, glance briefly over your left shoulder and at the rear side window to make sure no vehicle is passing you or close behind you in the left lane.

 Never rely only on mirrors when preparing to change lanes.
 Trucks have “blind spots” in the back on both sides.
 If a vehicle is in the blind spot, you may not see it in your mirrors, which is why you must always glance over your shoulder before changing lanes or passing.

 Passing on the Right

-•When a vehicle ahead is making a left turn
+- A vehicle ahead is making a left turn

-•When you’re driving on a one-way road that is marked for two or more lanes or is wide enough for two or more lanes, and passing is not restricted by signs.
+- You’re driving on a one-way road that is marked for two or more lanes or is wide enough for two or more lanes, and passing is not restricted by signs.

-If you’re going to pass on the right at an intersection, check traffic ahead carefully.
-Make sure an oncoming vehicle is not turning left into your path.
+When passing right at an intersection, check traffic ahead and make sure an oncoming vehicle is not turning left into your path.
 On the right side, watch out for pedestrians and bicyclists.
 Before passing on the right on multi-lane roads, check mirrors, use proper signals for a lane change, and look over your right shoulder for other vehicles.